 Spiderfly Studios has a knack for developing apps that extend Android's functionality in the least obtrusive way possible.
 Their most popular app thus far, Glowfly, offers holo-friendly SMS popup notifications with support for images and sending quick replies.
 Their latest offering, Stormfly, offers HD wallpapers that change as the weather does.
 It's not an original concept by any means, but the studio has managed to throw together an app that does this in the most integrated way possible, and they do so without putting much of a strain on bandwidth.

 If there is one thing the internet has collectively agreed is great, it's cats.
 Not real cats necessarily, but cats doing funny or adorable things – cats in the abstract.
 Wake the Cat from Halfpixel Games and Chillingo is a physics puzzler where you have to bounce a ball of yarn over to a sleeping kitten, which should just about do it for the internet.

 Wake the Cat comes with 90 levels of cluttered floors and sleeping cats.

 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a new puzzle game from the makers of Slydris, a game that puts other "old school" titles to shame, and yet another licensed endless runner.
+Today we've got an online battler with the soul of a 2D side-scroller, a stylish silhouetted space shooter, and a rather typical (if flashy) 3D endless runner.